bcgov/sbc-mcap/src/examples/webchat/README.md

 To use:
 1. Edit the "action" attribute of the form element if needed
 2. Open index.html with your browser
-3. Click the "Start WebChat" button or
+3. Click on of the "Start WebChat" buttons

 ## Description